-The adapted metrics also tend to perform worse and better on the same orderings as the baseline metrics do, with the Spearman correlation between the baseline and adapted average performances for each ordering being $0.66$ and $0.72$ for SVHN and STL-10 respectively.
-This would likely not have been the case if the adapted metrics had been allowed to learn negative scalars, since inverting the scalars produces a metric that with the same performance if the ordering in reversed.
+The adapted metrics also tend to perform worse and better on the same rankings as the baseline metrics do, with the Spearman correlation between the baseline and adapted average performances for each ranking being $0.66$ and $0.72$ for SVHN and STL-10 respectively.
+This would likely not have been the case if the adapted metrics had been allowed to learn negative scalars, since inverting the scalars produces a metric that with the same performance if the ranking is reversed.
 In short, a metric that performs worse than random can be improved by simply inverting its predictions.
 In fact, the worst adapted metrics are only barely better than random chance on STL-10 and would be significantly outperformed by the inversions of their baselines.
-These poor adapted metrics consist almost exclusively of VGG-16 architectures and have a significantly better performance on SVHN.
-This suggests that the poor performance is not due to lacking the features needed to learn the orderings, but rather seems to be a case of poor generalization to another image dataset with the same ordering.
-In general this implies that the most difficult orderings to learn would actually be those where the baseline models achieve close to random performance since inversions would not significantly improve performance.
+These poorly adapted metrics consist almost exclusively of VGG-16 architectures and have a significantly better performance on SVHN.
+This suggests that the poor performance is not due to lacking the features needed to learn the rankings but instead seems to be a case of poor generalization to another image dataset with the same ranking.
+In general, this implies that the most difficult rankings to learn would actually be those where the baseline models achieve close to random performance since inversions would not significantly improve performance.

 Fig.~\ref{fig:score_avg_orders} illustrates the performance on SVHN and STL-10 images of the different loss networks and comparison methods for baseline (lower bars) and adapted metrics (upper bars).
-The performance is shown as the average and standard deviation over all orderings.
-The figures indicates that the specific loss network and comparison method does not significantly impact results, at least among the networks and methods evaluated in this work.
+The performance is shown as the average and standard deviation over all rankings.
+The figure indicates that the specific loss network and comparison method does not significantly impact results, at least among the networks and methods evaluated in this work.